-spite of what some Hollywood movies would like you to believe, nothing of the sort will happen.
-One action-thriller was the Sean Connery film Outland wherein the space-suites get punctured.
-This caused the astronauts to balloon up twice their normal size before exploding.
-Another film, Total Recall, has the near vacuum of the Mars’ environment sucking the eyeballs out of anyone unprotected.
+In spite of what some sci-fi or horror movies would like you to believe, nothing of the gory outer space death scenes where a person has a faulty spacesuit will actually happen.
+One action-thriller that showcases these violent space deaths was the Sean Connery film Outland wherein multiple space suits got punctured.
+The hole in their spacesuits caused the astronauts to balloon up twice their normal size before exploding.
+In another film titled Total Recall, a person situated on Mars’ harsh environment without a spacesuit got his eyeballs sucked out due to the lack of oxygen.

-Neither of these events has anything to do with science.
-The human body is adapted to the normal atmospheric pressure of 760 mm of mercury.
-Exposure of pressures lower than 47 mm of mercury will indeed kill an astronaut.
-The water inside all cell tissues will turn to vapor, causing cells to collapse.
-There will be loss of huge amounts of body heat.
-Far from exploding, the body will freeze-dry.
+Neither of the scenes mentioned above portrays what actually happens to a suit-less human in space.
+According to studies, the human body is adapted to the standard atmospheric pressure on Earth, which is 76 mm of mercury.
+Exposure to pressures lower than 47 mm of mercury will kill an astronaut.
+Once exposed to the environment in outer space, the water inside all tissues will turn to vapor, causing cells to collapse.
+In addition, there will be a loss of huge amounts of heat from the body.
+All in all, the astronaut would rather freeze to death and get suffocated from the lack of oxygen rather than explode in outer space.